-If a mother has an underlying hormonal imbalance or needed fertility treatment to get pregnant this could flag an issue with milk production.
+Several hormones are important for making milk (including prolactin, thyroid hormones, insulin, and cortisol) and releasing milk (oxytocin).
+If a mother has an underlying hormonal imbalance or needed fertility treatment to get pregnant this could flag an issue with milk production or let-down of milk.
 Possibilities include:

 - Polycystic ovary syndrome (PCOS) has an association with low milk supply for some mothers.
 See Polycystic Ovary Syndrome and Breastfeeding for further information.

 - Thyroid issues may affect both oxytocin and prolactin (breastfeeding hormones) and, if not diagnosed and addressed, could be a factor for low milk supply.
 The thyroid gland needs iodine to function and iodine requirements are doubled during pregnancy and lactation—too much or too little can both affect normal function 2.

 - Diabetes or gestational diabetes is a risk factor for low milk supply or milk coming in a day or so later than usual for some mothers.
 Monitoring blood sugar and insulin levels carefully can help to keep the milk supply stable.

 - Pregnancy while breastfeeding can cause a milk supply to drop due to the changing hormones.

 - Gestational ovarian theca lutein cysts (see No Breast Milk After Delivery for further information).

 - Luteal phase defect is associated with insufficient progesterone in the luteal phase (after ovulation) of the menstrual cycle and is associated with IGT 3